Profilers

 Try running

-can you see any correlation between the shape of the input and the cost of the operation?
+Can you see any correlation between the shape of the input and the cost of the operation?

 -